asternic/devtools/README.md

 # devtools

-Simple web based tools to help developmment.
+Simple web based tools to help development.

 Nothing mine, based on some free libraries and functions found around the net.